Looking Closely at the Growth Curve for Medtronic plc (MDT)

-Medtronic plc (NYSE:MDT) went down by -0.28% from its latest closing price compared to the recent 1-year high of $135.89.
-The company’s stock price has collected -0.59% of loss in the last five trading sessions.
-Press Release reported on 11/18/21 that MedX Health Corp. and Al Zahrawi Medical Supplies LLC Announce Distribution Agreement for Leading-Edge Teledermatology Screening Platform in United Arab Emirates
+Medtronic plc (NYSE:MDT) went down by -0.69% from its latest closing price compared to the recent 1-year high of $135.89.
+The company’s stock price has collected -5.92% of loss in the last five trading sessions.
+Barron’s reported on 11/28/21 that Vermont Is a Vaccination Star.
+Why Cases Are Rising There.

 Is It Worth Investing in Medtronic plc (NYSE :MDT) Right Now?